-Should I bring anything along when I’m looking at homes with Diane or Jennifer?
+Should I bring anything along when I’m looking at homes with Jennifer?
 Your own paper and pen for note-taking is always a good idea.
 But you are not allowed to take your own photos of the inside of a house due to personal privacy (unless given permission).
 Be ready to really look around.
 Opening drawers, cupboards and closets is an important task to make sure the house has the amenities you want.

 Afterwards, what should I tell you about the homes we looked at?
 Telling Diane or Jennifer what you liked and didn’t like about each house you saw is important.
 Buying a house to be ‘your’ home is a very emotional choice, and helping us in understanding your desires are key.
 So don’t be shy in talking about a home’s shortcomings or praising the features of it.
 Was the home ‘perfect’ for YOU except for the wallpaper?
 If so let us know that.

-How many homes should I look at, with Diane or Jennifer, before I make an offer?
+How many homes should I look at, with Jennifer, before I make an offer?
 There is no set number of houses that you should look at before deciding to make an offer.
 But looking at too many at once can just lead to confusion.
 That is why providing us, up front, with as many details about the ideal home you want to buy as possible, is so important for her to help focus in on getting you the right place.

 What community factors should I think about when I’m deciding where to live?
 Choosing the community that’s right for you depends on many factors.
 A few things to look for in a community are good town services, local facilities, shopping, neighborly attitudes, development, planning, weather and economic growth.